Bo Meredith

 About Me

-Hello, my name is Bo Meredith; I am a 3D rigging and tech artist from Austin, Texas, and a current student at Savannah College of Art and Design.
+Hello, my name is Brooke Meredith, but everyone calls me Bo.
+I am a 3D rigging and tech artist from Austin, Texas, and a current student at Savannah College of Art and Design.

 I knew growing up what I wanted to do, and I worked every day to get to where I am now.
 I have a deep appreciation for art, both computer-generated and traditional, and I personally regard the more technical aspects of creation as its own form of art.